robole-dev/sulu-ai-translator-bundle/README.md

 - Toolbar button to bulk translate all fields
 - Permissions for using and administrating the bundle

-### Installation
+## Installation

-Make sure to have installed [Node 14](https://nodejs.org/en/) for building the Sulu administration UI.
+Make sure to have installed [Node 18](https://nodejs.org/en/) (or Node 14 for Sulu versions <2.6.0) for building the Sulu administration UI.

 1. Open a command console, enter your project directory and execute: